What are vital records?

 TruthFinder

 TruthFinder is an online public records research service that searches billions of records and compiles reports.
 For example, it searches data sources such as federal, state, and county records.
 Plus, it scours social media data and the deep web.
 Use it to search for people, relatives, and related persons quickly.
 Also, find information such as vital records, criminal history, employment credentials, etc. Feel free to read our review, but we do not recommend using Truthfinder.
-BeenVerified is a better service.
+BeenVerified is a much better service.

 VitalChek Network by Lexis Nexis